jasonjayoo/readme-generator/README.md

   ## Installation:
-  Clone files from my github repository
+  Clone the files from my github repository

   ## Usage:
-  Open the files in vsc
+  Open the files in your vs code

-  ## How to Contribute:
+  ## Contributions:
-  Reach me at my email provided below.
+  Reach out to me via email, provided below

   ## Tests: